 5. Turn off Auto-Lock

 Some people on the forums suggest that turning Auto-Lock off resolves the problem.
 Now, this is for sure just a temporary solution, because having your phone unlocked at all times isn’t a viable option.
-Plus it adds a simple but unnecessary task of having to press the side button every time you put your iPhone down.
+Plus it adds the simple but unnecessary task of having to press the side button every time you put your iPhone down.
 But you can still try this for some time, at least until the actual fix shows out (probably in the form of an iOS update).

 Here’s how to disable Auto-Lock on your iPhone: